 1. Involve your business unit managers.
 It’s all about alignment.
 As heads of the business units and the direct managers of the program participants, the business unit leaders directly impact the mindset participants will have in the program, as well as the environment they will return to when the program is over.
 If participants return to their jobs and hear “I don’t care what they told you in the program, here’s the reality around here,” then little behavior change is likely to happen.

 2. Clarify why participants are in the program.
-I recently conducted a leadership development program for middle managers and asked the participants why they were there.
-About 1/3 of the class answered with some version of “I was told to be here by HR/the organization.”
-When you hear that as a facilitator, you know you have your work cut out for you.
-If participants don’t have a purpose for participating, they will likely spend those days with their body in the program and their minds elsewhere.
+When we conduct leadership development programs, we often ask participants why they’re there.
+Sometimes, as many as 1/3 of the class answers with some version of “I was told to be here by HR/the organization.”
+When a facilitator hears that, they know they have their work cut out for them, because if participants don’t see the purpose in participating, they’ll likely spend those days with their bodies in the program and their minds elsewhere.

 We encourage participants to have a conversation with their direct manager prior to attending our programs to agree on what the participant should focus on during the program, what outcomes the manager expects, and the support the manager will give to the participant following the program.
 There are key things bosses can do to signal support.

 3. Partner with your leadership development provider.
 Your leadership development provider should take the time to understand the environment, culture, and leadership strategy of your organization.
 This helps make the learning experience more impactful for the participants.
-I once ran a program that received a low end-of-program evaluation score.
-I spoke with the client and they shared that a large re-organization had been announced within the company and everyone was worried about losing their jobs.
-Had we known of this context, we might have been able to help participants work through the change during the workshop.
+We once ran a program that received a low end-of-program evaluation score, but afterwards, when we talked with the client, we discovered that a large re-organization had just been announced within the company and everyone was worried about losing their jobs.
+Had we known of this context, we might’ve been able to help participants work through the change during the workshop.

-As a client, you should have confidence that your leadership development provider is an expert in their field.
-An effective partnership is one in which your provider/partner knows what is happening in your organization, and they’re able to take that information and tailor the program according to your leaders’ needs.
+As a client, you should have confidence that your leadership development provider is an expert.
+An effective partnership is one in which your provider is a partner who understands your organization’s unique context and culture, with insights gleaned through a rigorous discovery process, and they’re able to take that information and tailor the program according to your leaders’ needs.

 4. Prioritize your leadership development efforts.
 There are many reasons an organization invests in leadership development.
 Some common themes include: equipping new/emerging leaders so they start off on the right foot, preparing high-potential leaders for jobs at the next level, or addressing specific organizational challenges such as rapid expansion or a cultural transition.
-Resources are often tight and most leadership development initiatives cannot do everything on their wish list.
-It will be important to partner with business unit leaders to determine what is most critical and which initiatives they can support.
+Resources are often tight, and most leadership development initiatives can’t do everything on their wish list.
+It’ll be important to partner with business unit leaders to determine what’s most critical and which initiatives they can support.

 6. Think beyond the program itself.
-Leadership development initiatives need to go far beyond the several days of the program itself.
+Leadership development initiatives need to go far beyond the short timeframe of the program itself.
 Initiatives are now often a 6- to 12-month journey, rather than a one-off event.
-Be sure to plan for all 3 phases — the preparation, engagement, and application stages of the initiative — to make learning stick:
+Be sure to plan for all 3 phases — the preparation, engagement, and application stages — to help make learning stick:

-- Application stage: How can you ensure that what is taught lasts beyond the program?
+- Application stage: How can you ensure that what’s taught lasts beyond the program?
 This includes following up with participants’ managers, creating accountability partners, facilitating application activities, and checking in on goals that were set during the program.

 Ultimately, the impact of your leadership development initiative should extend and continue long after a program has concluded.
 Remember that what happens after the program is just as important as what happens during the program.

-Some senior leader stakeholders are best influenced by being actively involved in things.
-How can you get their buy-in and commitment to your initiatives?
-Can they be the one to invite people to the program?
+- If your stakeholders enjoy being actively involved in things, how can you get their buy-in and commitment to your initiatives?
+Can they be the ones to invite people to the program?
 Will they be on a panel to evaluate action-learning projects?
 Will they financially sponsor excursions for participants to visit different plants/offices/facilities?
 Will they share their own leadership journeys?

 In the world of leadership development, if you can demonstrate an impact, you can influence the organization in very important ways.
-Begin with the end in mind and be clear about what it is that you’re trying to accomplish with your leadership development efforts.
-And focus particularly on these 7 factors, which increase the odds of success and impact in leadership development initiatives.
+Begin with the end in mind, and be clear about what it is that you’re trying to accomplish with your leadership development efforts.
+And focus particularly on these 7 factors, which increase the odds of success and impact in your organization’s leadership development initiatives.

 Ready to Take the Next Step?

-We can help you determine what investments your organization needs to make in its people for maximum impact from a leadership development initiative.
-Partner with us for a custom talent development solution tailored to your unique needs to help grow your organization into the future.
+We can help you create and measure the impact of your organization’s leadership development initiatives.
+Partner with us for a customized leadership development solution tailored to your unique needs to help grow your organization into the future.